||Trad, Ice, 7 pitches, 1000', Grade IV

 Climb can be broken up many ways, and many might prefer to simul sections of moderate terrain.

-P1 - A couple short steps of easy ice that finish at a tree with slings (WI3).
+P1.
+Ascend a couple short steps of easy ice or mixed that finish at a tree with slings (WI3, ~100').

 A short stretch of snow leads to the obvious second pitch.

-P2 - A long pitch (175'?) of usually thin ice (WI4).
-Belay at fixed rock gear in the left wall.
+P2.
+Continue up a long pitch of usually thin ice.
+Belay at fixed rock gear in the left wall (WI4, ~175').

 BETA PHOTO: The business.